Note for Docker users

 The curation data can be exported in JSON

 JSON file can then be loaded into a Chado database (see below).

-To export the data from sessions that have been "approved" by the administrators using the admin interface use:
+To export data only from sessions that have been "approved" by

 script/canto_export.pl canto-json --dump-approved > canto_approved.json